inveteratus/monolegacy/README.md

 ## Crons

-Will be replaced iun due course, for now, add this to your crontab, updating the `/path/to/app` appropriately:
+Will be replaced in due course, for now, add this to your crontab, updating the `/path/to/app` appropriately:

 ```